MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates one or more Active Directory forest objects in Configuration Manager.

 ### [New-CMADGroupDiscoveryScope](New-CMADGroupDiscoveryScope.md)
-Creates an a d group discovery scope.
+Creates an Active Directory group discovery scope.

 ### [New-CMAdministrativeUser](New-CMAdministrativeUser.md)
 Creates an administrative user.